Expert seller representation · Data-driven pricing · July 2026

 How fast can I sell my home in Port Coquitlam in 2026?

-As of May 2026, well-priced Port Coquitlam homes are selling at 96–98% of list price.
+As of July 2026, well-priced Port Coquitlam homes are selling at 96–98% of list price.
 Citadel and Lincoln Park have historically moved quickly, attracting buyers who want space and value relative to Coquitlam prices.
 Riverwood and Oxford Heights townhomes draw first-time buyers and young families seeking more square footage per dollar.
 Sebastian publishes weekly days-on-market data at sebastianrealestate.ca/market-pulse/ for current sub-area conditions.

 What is my Port Coquitlam home worth in 2026?